W4118/W4118.github.io/homework/hw3.md

 ## Part 4: Test your pstrace

-Write a program that calls the `pstrace` functionality repeatedly to return the records in the buffer over time.
-Show how you can use the counter value so that successive calls to `pstrace` return a chronological ordering of all records.
-The program should be in the `user/part4/` directory of your team repo, and your `Makefile` should generate an executable named **`test`**.
+Write a program named **`test`** that calls the the `pstrace_get()` function repeatedly to return the records in the buffer over time.
+Show how you can use the counter value so that successive calls to `pstrace_get()` return a chronological ordering of all records.
+The program should be in the `user/part4/` directory of your team repo.

-For testing purposes, you should also write another program that changes its states between running and sleeping a certain number of times and then exits.
+For testing purposes, you should also write another program named **`seven_states`** that changes its states between running and sleeping a certain number of times and then exits.
 Use your `test` program to trace the process of this second program.
 This should be done by modifying `test` so that it forks a child process that execs the second program.
-In other words, we should be able to see the results of your second program by simply doing `make && ./test`, **without** needing to start the second program manually in another terminal.
-Note that this means that you will have to modify your `Makefile` so that it also automatically compiles the second program.
+In other words, we should be able to see the results of your second program by simply doing `./test`, **without** needing to start your `seven_states` program manually in another terminal.

+**Your `Makefile` must have a distinct rule to build `test`, and a distinct rule to build `seven_states`.** In other words, we should be able to call `make test` and `make seven_states` separately to compile each of the executables. **Calling `make` without any specified target should compile both executables.** In other words, we should be able to see all your results by simply doing `make && ./test`.

 You should be able to observe how the second program turns from running to sleeping and finally, to zombie, and exits.
 Your testing should generate at least one record for each of the seven distinct process states we have asked you to record, and you should include the resulting output in your submission in a file `user/part4/pstrace_output.txt`.